keithb-b/learning-alloy/VehicleLocking.md

 pred someValidChanges{
     always {
          some f: RemoteFob |
+            let v = f.vehicle |
-             (f.lockCommanded   and f.vehicle.allDoorsLocked   and all vv: Vehicle - f.vehicle | vv.unchanged) or
+             (f.lockCommanded   and v.allDoorsLocked   and allVehiclesUnchagedExcept[v] ) or
-             (f.unlockCommanded and f.vehicle.allDoorsUnlocked and all vv: Vehicle - f.vehicle | vv.unchanged) or
+             (f.unlockCommanded and v.allDoorsUnlocked and allVehiclesUnchagedExcept[v]) or
              f.vehicle.unchanged
     }
 }